Frollio/Ruipelo-HTML-skeleton/README.md

 ## Some notes about using Ruipelo

 If you wish to use normalize.css you need to download it first.
-You can get it from here: https://necolas.github.io/normalize.css/.
+You can get it from Nicholas: https://necolas.github.io/normalize.css/.

+The Font Awesome kit link in the <head> won't work on your site.
+Get your own link from here: https://fontawesome.com/.